YU-Zhejian/art_modern/docs/Install.md

 ### C Library

-This project works on [GNU C Library](https://www.gnu.org/software/libc/) and [MUSL C Library](https://musl.libc.org/).
+This project were tested working using [GNU C Library](https://www.gnu.org/software/libc/) and [MUSL C Library](https://musl.libc.org/).
 Other C libraries are not tested.
-However, C libraries that satisfy POSIX.1-2008 should work.
+However, C libraries that satisfy POSIX.1-2008 and C11 should work.

+**NOTE** [LLVM C Library](https://libc.llvm.org/) is neither supported nor tested.

 ### [`pkgconf`](https://github.com/pkgconf/pkgconf)  or [`pkg-config`](https://www.freedesktop.org/wiki/Software/pkg-config/)

-The project may take advantage of pkgconfor pkg-config to locate the dependencies.
+The project may take advantage of pkgconf or pkg-config to locate the dependencies.
 Installing such is **HIGHLY** recommended.

 ### Command-Line Utilities